nationalarchives/design-system/src/components/sidebar/index.md

 {{ example({ title: "Sidebar sections example", group: "components", item: "sidebar", example: "sections", html: true, nunjucks: true, size: "xl" }) }}

+### Sticky sections sidebar

+When displayed as a sticky sidebar with `sticky: true`, the sections sidebar will highlight the section currently in view as the user scrolls down.

+There are two options available for this functionality: which device sizes highlight the current section and how far from the top of the page the heading should be before it highlights.

+By default, the highlighing is shown on large and medium [device sizes](../../styles/devices/#device-sizes) and disabled on small and tiny devices.
+This can be changed by adding an attribute of `"data-disable-highlight-size": "tiny"` to the component (or `data-disable-highlight-size="tiny"` in HTML) where the value is the device size at which the highlighting is disabled.

+The highlighted section is the one that is no more than a certain number of pixels from the top of the page.
+By default this is `0px` but can be set using the attribute `"data-scroll-top-threshold": "16"` (or `data-scroll-top-threshold="16"` in HTML).
+If set to `16`, when the element reaches at least 16px from the top of the window, it will be considered the active item.

+{{ example({ title: "Sidebar sections in page example", group: "components", item: "sidebar", example: "sections-page", html: true, nunjucks: true, size: "xxl", noAutoSize: true }) }}

 ## Pages

 The pages style sidebar is used to link to other pages such as similar pages in a section of a site.